 History of Federal Holidays in the US

 The history of federal holidays in the United States stretches all the way back to 1870 with the initial passage of four federal holidays.
+Congress has added several new holidays since then and the 1968 Uniform Monday Holiday Act shifted most holidays to the dates recognized in the modern day.

 History of New Year’s Day Holiday